'He Is a Comedian': Group Slams Melaye, Questions His Pedigree, Others

 Mark, Aregbesola, emerge as ADC chair, secretary

-Legit.ng earlier reported that President Bola Tinubu has been sent a warning note to gear up for the challenges ahead against his second-term ambition by the coalition.
+Legit.ng earlier reported that President Bola Tinubu was sent a warning note to gear up for the challenges ahead against his second-term ambition by the coalition.

-This is as the coalition movement announced former Senate President David Mark and ex-Osun Governor Rauf Aregbesola as the interim national chairman and secretary of its adopted ADC.
+This came with the emergence of the former senate president David Mark and ex-Osun governor Rauf Aregbesola as the interim national chairman and secretary of its adopted ADC.

 According to multiple sources, the coalition movement also appointed the former sports minister, Bolaji Abdullahi, as the interim publicity secretary of the ADC.